Find Affordable College Courses

 Providence, RI

-With a ranking of #9, Brown University did quite well on this year’s best value schools for engineering students.
-Located in the midsize city of Providence, Brown is a private not-for-profit school with a fairly large student population.
+Brown University ranked #9 on this year’s Best Value Engineering Schools in the New England Region list.
+Located in the city of Providence, Brown is a private not-for-profit school with a large student population.

 Out-of-state tuition fees for undergraduate students at Brown are $62,304 per year.
 After completing their degree, engineering graduates from Brown carry an average student debtload of $14,875.